-People who are new to Medicare are sometimes shocked to learn that Medicare isn’t free.
+People who are new to the Medicare system are sometimes shocked to learn that Medicare isn’t free.

-In fact, health care is the third-biggest type of expense for U.S. households led by someone who is 65 or older, after housing and transportation expenses, according to the U.S. Bureau of Labor Statistics.
-These households spent $6,833 on health care in 2019, on average.
+In fact, health care is the second-biggest type of expense, after housing, for U.S. households led by someone who is 65 or older, according to the U.S. Bureau of Labor Statistics.
+These households spent $6,668 on health care in 2020, on average.

 Finding ways to cut your Medicare health care costs puts some of that money back in your pocket.

 One approach that yields results is comparison shopping during open enrollment.
-Medicare’s annual fall open enrollment period is Oct.
+Medicare’s annual fall open enrollment period is always Oct.
 15 to Dec.
-7.
+7. The Medicare Advantage open enrollment period is always Jan.
+1 to March 31.

 There are other common-sense tactics for health care savings — things like negotiating fees where possible and switching to generic drugs.
-We have more in “5 Ways Anyone Can Save on Out-of-Pocket Health Care Costs.”
+We have more in “7 Ways Anyone Can Cut Their Health Care Costs.”

 But when it comes to Medicare, cutting costs requires extra attention.
 Here, we’ve got strategies and programs you may not know of, some open to everyone, others for people on limited incomes.